bandwith/ShopVacRatTrap/COMPONENT_SOURCING.md

 **Bulk Ordering**: Upload BOM_MOUSER_TEMPLATE.xlsx to Mouser BOM tools for instant pricing and cart creation.

+**Local Sourcing Note**: For certain common components like wire, terminal blocks, and some hardware, you may find more cost-effective options at local home improvement stores or general electronics retailers.
+However, ensure any locally sourced components meet the specified technical and safety requirements.

 ---

 ## Components Previously Not Found in Nexar - Updated Sources